-For an inter-tribal or inter-cultural wedding with a Yoruba lady, at the point when the bride changes into a second traditional wedding attire, her groom may either remain in the same first attire OR change into his own tribe’s/ culture’s traditional wedding attire.
+For an inter-tribal or inter-cultural wedding with a Yoruba lady, at the point when the bride changes into her second traditional wedding attire, her groom may either remain in the same first attire OR change into his own tribe’s/ culture’s traditional wedding attire.
 A fun idea for a groom’s first outfit is a matching Yoruba traditional wedding attire with his bride.

 Conclusion: Order of Events for a Yoruba Traditional Wedding Programme?

-If you’re a ‘Yoruba’ bride not very familiar with your culture, OR if you’re a non-Yoruba groom from other cultures of the World, hopefully the answers above can help you schedule their own traditional wedding day programme.
+If you’re a ‘Yoruba’ bride not very familiar with your culture, OR if you’re a non-Yoruba groom from other cultures of the World, hopefully, the answers above can help you schedule their own traditional wedding day programme.
 Those tips are also helpful for our Yoruba sisters who did not grow up at home and not familiar with how a Yoruba traditional engagement is done.

-Now you have an idea on what goes on during a Yoruba traditional wedding.
+Now you have an idea of what goes on during a Yoruba traditional wedding.
 We will provide more helpful tips you can use to plan your Yoruba traditional wedding, hang around to see the follow-up articles.

 Did we miss anything regarding the order or flow of events during a typical Yoruba traditional engagement or wedding?
 If so, comment below to add your own tips or simply comment to add your voice.

 About Sunmisola Nwanze: Answers in this article was provided by one of our friend, Mrs. Sunmisola Nwanze.
 She is the CEO SHINE Events in Lagos (they travel anywhere your wedding is).
-As a specialist Nigerian wedding planner, Sunmisola helps brides-to-be make their wedding day dreams come true by doing all the legworks for you so that you don’t have to lift a finger and still have a glam wedding that your guests will always remember.
-She makes finding the best wedding vendors a snap, with her years in the business and territory, she knows the best vendors, waiters and ushers within any budget you have.
-To hire Shine Events to plan your wedding, call Sunmisola on 08027736616 or 07033283595 (add country code is 234, if you’re outside Nigeria); BBMessenger 5bfb61ff OR Email her at [email protected]
+As a specialist Nigerian wedding planner, Sunmisola helps brides-to-be make their wedding day dreams come true by doing all the legwork for you so that you don’t have to lift a finger and still have a glam wedding that your guests will always remember.
+She makes finding the best wedding vendors a snap, with her years in the business and territory, she knows the best vendors, waiters, and ushers within any budget you have.
+To hire Shine Events to plan your wedding, call Sunmisola on 08027736616 or 07033283595 (add country code is 234 if you’re outside Nigeria); BBMessenger 5bfb61ff OR Email her at [email protected]

 Photo Credit: Instagram/ @akintayotimi